 The current level of full Basic State Pension, for 2013/14, is £5,727 for a single pension and £9,159 for a couple.

 Your Cash Lump Sum at Normal Retirement Date

-You may choose to have a reduced pension in exchange for a cash lump sum.
-Under present legislation this lump sum is completely free of tax, provided that it does not exceed a limit set out by HM Revenue & Customs.
+As mentioned earlier, you may choose to have a reduced pension plus a cash lump sum.
+Under present legislation this lump sum is completely free of tax.